-VA Loan Reader Question: Buying Land With a VA-Insured Loan
+VA Loan Reader Questions: Buying Land With a VA Loan

-There are two sections of the VA loan rules which offer guidance for the eligible uses of VA loans.
+There are two sections of the VA loan rules which offer guidance for the eligible uses of VA loans, including buying land.
 One is Chapter 3 of the VA Lender’s Handbook, which states the following in Section 2, Eligible Loan Purposes: